tremor-rs/tremor-www/blog/2021-07-14-continuous-benchmarking.md

 Secondly, we need someplace to store that benchmark data so that we can view how it changed over time.
-This can be a SQL database, a metrics oriented database or just a simple git repository.
+This can be a SQL database, a metrics oriented database or a git repository.
 We store our benchmark data in a JSON file and push it to a git repository.

 Finally, we use that JSON data to plot a time series graph to see how the